craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 A small creature makes attacks with this weapon with disadvantage.

+If this weapon also has the Ammunition (X) tag, the number displayed in parentheses directly after this tag is the number of ammunitions able to be fired before one must take a Heavy Reload Full Action.

 ### Light

 This weapon can be thrown for it's full weapon damage within 15' and half it's full damage within 30'.
 When one attempts such an attack with this weapon, they make the attack roll with disadvantage - while this weapon can be thrown, this weapon is not necessarily solely purposed to do so.